PHPMailer/PHPMailer/README.md

 - Multipart/alternative emails for mail clients that do not read HTML email
 - Add attachments, including inline
 - Support for UTF-8 content and 8bit, base64, binary, and quoted-printable encodings
+- Full UTF-8 support when using servers that support `SMTPUTF8`.
 - Support for iCal events in multiparts and attachments
-- SMTP authentication with LOGIN, PLAIN, CRAM-MD5, and XOAUTH2 mechanisms over SMTPS and SMTP+STARTTLS transports
+- SMTP authentication with `LOGIN`, `PLAIN`, `CRAM-MD5`, and `XOAUTH2` mechanisms over SMTPS and SMTP+STARTTLS transports
 - Validates email addresses automatically
 - Protects against header injection attacks
 - Error messages in over 50 languages!